 In 2020, the Company recognized provision for impairment loss amounting to ₱33.50 million in relation to the closure of two stores during the year (see Notes 9 and 19).
-In addition, the Company recognized provision for impairment loss on right-of-use asset amounting to ₱99.86 million in relation to the Company's planned reduction of leased premises in 2021 (see Note 24).
+In addition, the Company recognized provision for impairment loss on right-of-use asset amounting to ₱99.86 million in relation to the Company's planned reduction of leased premises (see Note 24).

-In 2019 and 2018, the Company recognized provision for impairment loss amounting to ₱6.23 million and ₱20.88 million, respectively, which pertains to long outstanding advances to nontrade suppliers (nil in 2020) (see Note 10).
+In 2021 and 2020, the Company recognized provision for impairment loss amounting to \$\mathbb{P}6.22\$ million and nil, respectively, which pertains to estimated unrecoverable security deposits and long outstanding advances to nontrade suppliers (see Note 8).